GaiaNet-AI/gaianet-node/docker/README.md

 ## Make changes to the node

-As we discussed, the node is defined by `config.json`.
-You can start a node, and then update its `config.json` by copying your own `config.json` into the container.
+You can update the configuration parameters of the node, such as context size for the models, by executing the `config` command on the `gaianet` program inside the container.
+For example, the following command changes the chat LLM's context size to 8192 tokens.

 ```
-docker cp /local/path/to/config.json gaianet:/root/gaianet/config.json
+docker exec -it gaianet /root/gaianet/bin/gaianet config --chat-ctx-size 8192
 ```

-THen, restart the node for the new `config.json` to take effect.
+Then, restart the node for the new configuration to take effect.
+You will need to wait for a few minutes for the server to start again, or you can monitor the log files inside the container as discussed above.

 ```
 docker stop gaianet